wendy-wej/wendy-wej/README.md

 # Hi there, I'm Chinwendu Nweje 👋
-## I'm a Student and Front-end Developer (on the road to full-stack web development)
+## I'm a Student and aspiring Data Science

 - 🌱 I deal with data science and web development.
 - 🥅 Life Goal: To work as a data scientist or research scientist at solution-driven organization.